anderseline/senatetrades.io/about copy.md

 title: About Us
 ---
 <p>
     <b>SenateTrades</b> is a free service that tracks the stock trading activity of US senators, and sends automated alerts whenever a particularly interesting trade occurs.
+Created by <a href="https://www.linkedin.com/in/anders-seline/">Anders Seline</a> while studying at Lehigh University.
 </p>

 # Frequently Visited #